 Young Research Atelier

-From the winter semester 2024/2025, the Young Research Atelier at the Faculty of Humanities and Cultural Studies at the University of Passau will be organized by Vanessa Vollman (American Studies) and Jörg Sternagel (Media Cultural Studies).
+From summer semester 2026, the Young Research Atelier at the Faculty of Humanities and Cultural Studies at the University of Passau will be organized by Jörg Sternagel (Media Cultural Studies).

 The Young Research Atelier, which is held in German and English, creates a safe space of regular exchange for students, doctoral candidates and postdoctoral researchers in particular, where, for example, project presentations, tutorials, joint readings, guest lectures and discussions are made possible.
 However, the attribute »young« that precedes and predetermines the research atelier is less an implicit hierarchy, but rather an attempt to repeatedly orientate ourselves together beyond the academic qualifications towards questions and problem areas in the present, taking into account both their past and their future.
 Topics such as diversity and equality in particular will play a major role in the studio.